-Issuer's allocation percentages for corporate entities can be obtained from tax services publications, from the Tax Department Internet website, or by written request (in duplicate) to: Business Tax Information Center, NYS Tax Department, W A Harriman Campus, Albany NY 12227.
+Issuer's allocation percentages for corporate entities can be obtained from tax services publications, from the Tax Department Internet Web site, or by written request (in duplicate) to: Business Tax Information Center, NYS Tax Department, W A Harriman Campus, Albany NY 12227.
 Call toll free 1 800 972-1233.
 From areas outside the U.S. and outside Canada, call (518) 485-6800.
 For forms, publications, and additional information, see Need help? on page 8.

-Line 73 - Enter receipts from royalties from sources within New York State without any deductions incurred in connection with the receipt.
-Royalties include all amounts received by the utility for the use of patents or copyrights, whether or not such patents or copyrights were issued to or are owned by the utility.
-A patent or copyright is used in New York State to the extent that the activities under the patent or copyright are carried on in New York State.
+Line 70 - Enter receipts from royalties from sources within New York State without any deductions incurred in connection with the receipt.
+Royalties include all amounts you received for the use of patents or copyrights, whether or not such patents or copyrights were issued to or are owned by you.
+A patent or copyright is used in New York State if the activities under the patent or copyright are carried on in New York State.

-Part III - Computation of profits
+Part IV - Computation of profits